Animal Allergies and Skin Problems

 A typical dermatology visit consists of obtaining the dog or cat’s history and performing a thorough examination of the skin and ears.
 Following the exam, diagnostic tests will be recommended by one of our veterinarians and include one or more of the following:

 - Skin biopsies

-Once a diagnosis of the specific skin condition is made, we offer a treatment plan for your pet.
-Treatment options include: oral medications, supplements, medicated shampoos and other topical medications.
-We carry a wide variety of these products for your convenience.
-Sometimes changing a pet’s diet will resolve skin and ear problems as well.
+Once a diagnosis is made, the vet will suggest a treatment plan for your dog or cat.
+Treatment options may include oral medications, supplements, medicated shampoos, and other topical treatments.
+For your convenience, the Animal Clinic of Billings carries a wide variety of these products.
+Sometimes, changing a pet’s diet resolves skin and ear problems as well.

-Dermatitis is one of the most common skin conditions that we encounter here at the Animal Clinic of Billings.
-This disease involves inflammation of the skin and is typically associated with allergies, but there are other causes as well.
+One of the most common skin diseases we treat at the Animal Clinic of Billings is dermatitis.
+This disease involve inflammation of the skin and is associated with allergies, but there are other causes as well.

 - Pachydermatitis (yeast infection)

 - Skin tumors

 SYMPTOMS OF CAT AND DOG SKIN PROBLEMS